Frosty-Jackal/Frosty-Jackal/README.md

 - 👋 Hi, I’m @Frosty-Jackal, an undergraduate student in Sichuan University.
 - 🌱 I’m currently majoring in AI.
-I like to use PyTorch.
+I can utilize Python, C++.
+I like to use Pytorch framework.
 - 👀 I’m interested in neutral networks, generative models and object detection models.
 - 📫 How to reach me : hou_rui@stu.scu.edu.cn